Little Ships of Dunkirk: Belgian ships

 The Belgian Army, commanded by King Leopold III, had surrendered to the Germans on 28 May.
 Numerous ships from the fishing fleet and small Corps de Marine were involved in Operation Dynamo.
-In total, 65 Belgian ships participated, including 54 fishing boats, four Corps de Marine units, four tugs and two patrol vessels.
+In total, 65 Belgian ships participated, including 54 fishing boats, four Corps de Marine units, four tugs, and two patrol vessels.
 The Belgian fishing fleet itself transported 4,300 British and French soldiers to the English coast.

 Among the Belgian ships were Patrol vessel A5, and Belgian ship H75.

 Results

-In nine days, 192,226 British and 139,000 French soldiers – more than 331,000 total – were rescued by the 700 little ships and around 220 warships.
-The rescue operation turned a military disaster into a story of heroism which served to raise the morale of the British.
+In nine days, 192,226 British and 139,000 French soldiers – more than 331,000 in total – were rescued by over 800 naval and requisitioned vessels, and small, private boats.
+The rescue operation turned a military disaster into a story of heroism which raised the morale of the British.

-It was in describing the success of the operation to the House of Commons on 4 June 1940 that Churchill made his famous "we shall fight on the beaches" speech:
+It was in describing the success of the operation to the House of Commons on 4 June 1940 that Churchill made his "we shall fight on the beaches" speech:

 We shall go on to the end, we shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air, we shall defend our Island, whatever the cost may be, we shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender ...